 Highline Galleria Milano

-Take a walk on the rooftops of Galleria Vittorio Emanuele and enjoy some pretty amazing views.
+Take a walk on the rooftops of Galleria Vittorio Emanuele and enjoy the fascinating view over Milan and the Alps.

 The Last Supper